fenix-hub/godot-engine.github-integration/README.md

 Wiki: *[supported](https://github.com/fenix-hub/godot-engine.github-integration/wiki)*
 Godot Version: *3.2beta1*

-**This repository was pushed directly from Godot Engine Editor, and README and VERSION files were edited with [TextEditor Integration](https://github.com/fenix-hub/godot-engine.text-editor) directly in Godot Editor.**

 ## What is this?
 *GitHub Integration* is a addon for Godot Engine that I've created mainly for a personal purpose.
 Pushing and Pulling personal repositories while I'm working on Godot (especially if I'm under a GameJam) could take some time and force me to save the project, open the brwoser/git bash/git gui, and do all the stuff.